Question

 Public

-Expedia Group is a leading global travel technology company that operates a portfolio of travel brands including Expedia, Hotels.com, Vrbo, Orbitz, Travelocity, and Hotwire.
-The company provides online travel booking services, vacation rentals, and travel planning tools to millions of travelers worldwide through its comprehensive platform of websites and mobile applications.
+Expedia Group is a leading global travel technology company that operates a portfolio of well-known brands including Expedia, Hotels.com, Vrbo, Orbitz, Travelocity, and Hotwire.
+The company provides online travel booking services, vacation rental platforms, and travel management solutions to millions of customers worldwide.
+As one of the largest online travel agencies, Expedia Group connects travelers with accommodations, flights, rental cars, and experiences across the globe.

 Founded1996